spiral/docs/odm/basics.md

 ```

 ##### Fetching Fields
-If you wish to fetch only specified set of fields from your collection simply specify their names in a form of array into `fetchFields` method:
+If you wish to fetch only the specified set of fields from your collection, simply specify their names in the form of an array into the `fetchFields` method:

 ```php
 foreach (User::find()->fetchFields(['name']) as $data) {